AU Engineering

 AU Engineering (Danish: Ingeniørområdet ved Aarhus Universitet) is an umbrella organisation of engineering under Aarhus University.
-It was established in 2011 and currently comprise two engineering organisations; Department of Engineering (ENG) and Aarhus University School of Engineering (ASE).
+It was established in 2011 and AU Engineering is anchored in four departments: Department of Civil and Architectural Engineering, Department of Mechanical and Production Engineering, Department of Biological and Chemical Engineering and Department of Electrical and Computer Engineering.

 Departments

-Both Aarhus University School of Engineering and Department of Engineering have their headquarters at the Navitas Park at Aarhus Docklands.
+Department of Civil and Architectural Engineering is located at Navitas Park at Aarhus Docklands.
 Navitas is also home to Aarhus School of Marine and Technical Engineering (AAMS).
+Department of Mechanical and Production Engineering, Department of Biological and Chemical Engineering and Department of Electrical and Computer Engineering is located at Campus Katrinebjerg in Aarhus N.